Sleezly/FluxWindowsService/README.md

   To check what the exact name of your Hue scene is, you can use the Clip debug tool: http://x.x.x.x/debug/clip.html -> /api/[id]/scenes -> GET

+# Troubleshooting

-10. When in doubt, check the logs!
+- When in doubt, check the logs!

   Flux\FluxService\bin\Debug\myapp.log